 First, it is important to have a series of reflective prompts to help you explore your experiences.
 I use a simple prompt strategy, which gives very open initial prompts to allow me to delve into my personal experiences, analyse my emotions and thoughts during that period, reflect on how I feel now, and determine how my previous experiences have impacted my current philosophy or practice.

 Third, you can also consult relevant artefacts as part of your autoethnography, such as photos and documents from the past to help you think and reflect more deeply about an experience.
-You can also consult other important figures such as family or friends from your past to help you see the experience from multiple viewpoints.
-It is important to note that you will require ethics approval for your study if you use photos with other people in them, or the significant people you consult are possibly identifiable in your final project.
+You can also consult other important figures, such as family or friends from your past, to help you see the experience from multiple viewpoints.
+A good example of an autoethnography that used artefacts as additional data sources can be found here.
+It is important to note that you will require ethics approval for your study if you use photos with other people in them or if the significant people you consult are possibly identifiable in your final project.

 Finally, as you write about your experiences, you should incorporate your theoretical analysis.
 Start looking for key concepts you have identified in your reflections and how they link to your overarching research problem.
 Which theoretical concepts do they reflect?
 What can others learn from your experience?